oasisck/test-ping/README.txt

 # test-ping
 Usefull tool for IT to diag network
-Just check in firewall is open for ICMP echo before test
+Just check if firewall is opened for ICMP echo before test